ignaspangonis/file-sorter/README.md

 # File Organizer Script

-This is a TypeScript script (using Node.js APIs) for macOS that organizes your files and folders automatically based on file type.
+This is a TypeScript script (using Node.js APIs) that organizes your files and folders automatically based on file type.

 ## Installation
 1. Install Node.js and pnpm (preferred) or npm.